 Nonexchange transactions, in which the County receives value without directly giving equal value in return, include sales taxes, property taxes, grants, entitlements and donations.
 On the accrual basis, revenue from sales taxes is recognized in the period in which the taxable sale takes place (See Note 7).
-Revenue from property taxes is recognized Revenue from grants, entitlements and donations is recognized in the fiscal year in which all eligibility requirements have been satisfied.
-Eligibility requirements include timing requirements, which specify the year when the resources are required to be used or the year when use is first permitted, matching requirements, in which the County must provide local resources are provided to the County on a reimbursement basis.
+Revenue from property taxes is recognized Revenue from grants, entitlements and donations are recognized in the fiscal year in which all eligibility requirements have been satisfied.
+Eligibility requirements include timing requirements, which specify the year when the resources are required to be used or the year when use is first permitted, matching requirements, in which the County must provide local resources to be used for a specified purpose, and expenditure requirements, in which the resources are provided to the County on a reimbursement basis.
 On a modified accrual basis, revenue from nonexchange transactions must also be available before it can be recognized.